-As stated on Certificates page, the Early Withdrawal Penalty reads as follows:
+As stated on the Certificates page, the Early Withdrawal Penalty reads as follows:

 On terms of 1 year or greater, early withdrawal penalty is 180 days of dividends earned.